Share It

 Wild ginger grows in shaded forests and their flowers are quite unusual.
 Just peek under the deep green leaves.
 Use the roots not the leaves.
 After picking keep roots soaking in shallow water until using or dry for later use.

-The moose roast below is a gift from the family hunter's and will be braised in organic beer.
+The moose roast below is a gift from the family hunter and will be braised in organic beer.

 Time to snip herbs from the garden, yet another thrill.